drchristinee1/cost-allocation-showback-engine/README.md

 * And action doesn’t happen.

 This engine demonstrates how to bridge that gap:
+It also establishes a foundation for connecting financial data directly to engineering ownership at scale.

 > **Cost → Allocation → Ownership → Insight → Action**